snplmntn/ainay-companion-care/README.md

 | Audio synthesis   | OpenAI TTS (nova) | Friendly female voice at 0.9x speed for clarity |
 | Caching           | LocalStorage      | Briefings cached for 1 hour                     |

 > **Why it wins**: Audio demos are powerful in a loud hackathon hall.
-It shows accessibility for the blind/elderly.
+It shows accessibility for users with visual impairments or anyone who prefers audio updates.

 ## How can I deploy this project?